VestaRayanAfzar/vesta-template-admin/README.md

 use `vesta create --help` for more information

 ### Development
-Change `api` value to your api server address from `src/client/app/config/config.var.ts`.
+Change `api` value to your api server address from `src/client/app/config/variantConfig.ts`.
+Also modify the common Configurations from `src/client/app/cmn/config/cmnConfig.ts`.

 This project has only `web` target.
 For more information about targets, please visit [vesta-template-client](https://github.com/VestaRayanAfzar/vesta-template-client)